schlagert/syslog/README.md

   possible to discard messages with undesired severity values (thanks to
   @comtihon).
 * Add optional `lager` backend to forward messages from `lager` to `syslog`.
+* Further improvement of robustness, especially when many processes try to log concurrently by moving the message formatting away from the main event manager into the logging processes.

 ### Version 2.0.1